 You can also build really easily like some organisational things.
-So this is a bit of a Kanban board.
-So my workflow is that once I’ve got a video that I’m ready to take from my list, and either start working on in terms of a video that I will upload or a video that I’ll do for a live stream.
+This is a bit of a Kanban board.
+My workflow is that once I’ve got a video that I’m ready to take from my list, and either start working on in terms of a video that I will upload or a video that I’ll do for a live stream.

 I take the video, then I’ll drag it into in progress, whether it’s upload in progress or live stream in progress, you can see there’s a couple here now.
 And I can move it there.
 Once it’s done.

 Then one, it came off the list.
 And two, so tonight I’m doing live stream tools after tonight, I’ll move it over to completed, right?
 I’ve got a visual representation as well of where I’m at with all 25 videos.